 What is the Citizens’ Assembly?

 The Citizens’ Assembly of Scotland is a group of Scottish citizens who will come together to consider and help find consensus on the future of Scotland.
-They will consider the following broad questions set out by the First Minister in Parliament in April 2019:
+They will consider the following broad questions set out in the Terms of Reference for the Citizens' Assembly:

-- How can we best overcome the challenges we face, including those arising from Brexit?
+- how best can we overcome the challenges Scotland and the world face in the 21st century, including those arising from Brexit, and

-- What further work should be carried out to give people the detail they need to make informed choices about the future of the country?
+- what further work should be carried out to give us the information we need to make informed choices about the future of the country?

 The Assembly will comprise a minimum of 100 members broadly representative of the adult (aged 16+) population of Scotland.

 The Assembly will be conducted according to the following principles:

 Independence from government: including through the appointment of an impartial and respected convener or co-conveners, an arms-length secretariat, and expert advisory groups.